Skip to content

 Weigh overtime earnings against tax impact and lost free time

-Calculate whether working overtime is financially worthwhile after tax, fatigue costs, and time value considerations.
-Instant result with methodology shown.
+Calculate whether working overtime is financially worthwhile after tax, fatigue costs, and the value you place on your free time.

 What this tool does